Kennel Cough Cause, Symptoms & Treatment Options

 Conclusion

 Kennel cough is a regular respiratory illness that affects dogs, especially those in crowded environments.
 Kennel cough’s classic symptom is a gagging or honking type of cough.
-Healthy dogs usually recover from kennel cough in a couple of weeks, but puppies and seniors with pre-existing complications can get more severe illnesses such as pneumonia.
+Healthy dogs usually recover from kennel cough in a couple of weeks, but puppies and seniors with pre-existing complications can get more severe illnesses, such as pneumonia.
 Prevent your dog from contracting kennel cough with regular vaccinations.
-Although not 100% effective in preventing kennel cough, vaccinated dogs recover quicker and have fewer complications.
+Although not 100% effective in preventing kennel cough, vaccinated dogs recover quickly and have fewer complications.
 Pet insurance helps offset the costs of diagnosing, treating, and vaccinating your dog against kennel cough.

 FAQs: